Thought Leadership is a Choice

 How is your time management?
 Do you spend all your time dealing with crises and fighting fires, the kind that are urgent but not very important?
 What about the important goals that are not urgent?
 A thought leader appreciates the importance of these too, and carves out time in the day or week to work on those as well as the urgent items.
 If you can use this allotted time then after a week, a month you will see a big picture in sharper focus.

-If you?re still not sure, then keep reading.
+If you’re still not sure, then keep reading.
 Too many people lead their lives feeling unfulfilled.
-When lack of fulfilment comes from ignoring or fighting the voice inside that has something important to say, the feeling is magnified.
+When lack of fulfillment comes from ignoring or fighting the voice inside that has something important to say, the feeling is magnified.